Welcome to the enchanting world of Gnomesville, nestled in the picturesque Ferguson Valley, Western Australia.

 Bring your own gnome to join the village – it’s a chance to become a part of the living artwork and leave your mark on this captivating place.

-⏰ How Long Should I Spend at Gnomesville?
+⏰ How Long Should you Spend at Gnomesville?

 The amount of time you spend at Gnomesville is entirely up to you and any time restraints.
 The village can be explored relatively quickly; some visitors spend as little as 15 minutes taking photos and leaving their own gnome contributions.